kingaa/pomp/index.md

 <span class="firstcharacter">**pomp**</span> provides a very general realization of nonlinear partially-observed Markov processes (also known as nonlinear stochastic dynamical systems, hidden Markov models, and state space models).
 These are a generalization of linear state-space and hidden Markov models to nonlinear, non-Gaussian processes in either discrete or continuous time.
-In **pomp**, one can implement a model by specifying its unobserved process and measurement components;
+Using **pomp**, one can implement a model by specifying its latent-state process and measurement components;
 the package uses these functions in algorithms to simulate, analyze, and fit the model to data.

 Currently, **pomp** provides support for